metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-2.md

 ### Iterative Custom Resource implementation

-As mentioned in Part 1, defining a Custom Resource is equivalent to definining an API, a contract with the Kubernetes API.
-And, indeed, creaing a CR using `operator-sdk` is done by using the `create api` command, where we specify the kind (`ExposedApp` in our case) of our CR and its version (`v1alpha1` here):
+As mentioned in [Part 1](link to part 1?), defining a Custom Resource is equivalent to defining an API, a contract with the
+Kubernetes API.
+And, indeed, creating a CR using `operator-sdk` is done by using the `create api` command, where we specify the kind (`ExposedApp` in our case) of our CR and its version (`v1alpha1` here):

 ```shell